Neroslike/water-jug-challenge/README.md

 ```

 The json response has the following keys:
+* result: The hash containing the steps number as keys (e.g 'step1') and a hash as the value with the following keys:
   * bucket_x: The current amount of water in bucket_x
   * bucket_y: The current amount of water in bucket_y
   * explanation: A brief explanation of what action was performed in that step.